ca es

 Andalusian bombs

-The arcaded plaza of Mercadal is medieval, and has always been the social center of Balaguer.
+The arcaded plaza of El Mercadal is medieval, and has always been the social center of Balaguer.

 Plaça del Mercadal de Balaguer